Shea Ki

 Picture

-I think Sabrina's lessons learned demonstrate the type of grace we all need to give ourselves when creating a 30 second LinkedIn Cover Story.
-Since for many it is outside our comfort zone, she advises:
+I think Sabrina's lessons learned demonstrate the type of grace we all need to give ourselves when creating a 30 second LinkedIn Video Intro.

 "Try not to over think it.
 But of course easier said than done.
 Also, it doesn’t have to be perfect.
 I looked back at mine and thought I looked kind of tired, but I’m just letting that go.
 I’ll also add that it can be really short, you don’t have to use the full amount of time."